East Stirlingshire F.C.: History

 East Stirlingshire's official date of formation was in 1881, but its origins can be traced to the previous year when a local cricket club called Bainsford Bluebonnets formed a football team under the name Britannia.
 The team's first recorded match was a friendly against Falkirk's second eleven in December 1880 and resulted in a 7–0 defeat while its first match as East Stirlingshire was against the same opponent in August 1881.
 The club's nickname is "The Shire", which refers to the Stirlingshire part of the club name.
 After joining the Scottish Football Association, the club became eligible to compete in the Scottish Cup, Scotland's main association football knock-out competition, eliminated in its first game in 1882.
 In December 1883, the Stirlingshire Football Association was founded, with membership open to clubs exclusively from the county of Stirlingshire.
 It resulted in the establishment of a new regional tournament called the Stirlingshire Cup, with the club reaching the final in its first season.
-East Stirlingshire dominated the tournament in its early years, winning it for a record four years in a row between 1885 and 1889, including an emphatic 9–0 victory against Falkirk in the 1888 final.
+East Stirlingshire dominated the tournament in its early years, winning it for a record four consecutive seasons 91885 and 18890, including an emphatic 9–0 victory against Falkirk in the 1888 final.
 Two goals came from Lawrence McLachlan who was an influential goalscorer in the club's early successes; scoring more times than any other East Stirlingshire player with 135 known goals.

 The latter years of the 19th century was East Stirlingshire's most successful era in the Scottish Cup.
 In the 1888–89 and 1890–91 tournaments, the club reached the quarter-finals in what was to be the last time for 91 years, losing to Celtic and Hearts respectively.
 In the 1888–89 tournament, the club recorded its highest win and equalled it in successive rounds with a 10–1 victory against local rivals Stenhousemuir in the first round and an 11–2 win over Vale of Bannock in the second round.
 It was during this period that four East Stirlingshire players earned international caps for their countries.
 The first was the Wales national team captain, Humphrey Jones, who earned five caps whilst with the club.
 Three other players, David Alexander, Archibald Ritchie, and James McKee made appearances for the Scotland national team from 1891 to 1898.